- Important Note

 The SystemWeaver C# extensions are based on RemObjects Hydra technology.
-Therefore, you must first obtain and install RemObjects Hydra.
-We are currently using version 126.96.36.1997 of Hydra.
+Therefore, you must first obtain and install a version of RemObjects Hydra that is compatible with your version of SystemWeaver.
+See Prerequisites above.

 Under Custom installation > Visual Studio Integration, you must select to include "Integrate with Visual Studio 2013":

 To make it easy to create new plugins, we recommend that you use our templates.
 The SystemWeaver Visual Studio Templates are enclosed in a zip file attached to this article.
 See README.txt.

 Once you have downloaded them, just run the .vsix as administrator, and they should be automatically copied to the Visual Studio installation directory and registered with the Visual Studio development environment.
 The assumed path for the .vsix and .bat files is Documents\Visual Studio 2019\Templates.
 If not, you have to edit it and change the path to vcvarsall.bat.

 A SystemWeaver extensions module is a .NET assembly containing one or several extensions.
 If you have correctly installed the SystemWeaver Visual Studio Templates, you should be able to create a new project of type SystemWeaver Extension Module (WPF):

 You must keep the beginning of the name: “SWExtension.” since it is used by convention by the swExplorer to find the extension modules.
 Next, add a reference to the SystemWeaverExtensionsAPI.dll which you should be able to find in the folder swExplorerExtensions in your swExplorer installation directory:

 - A Module Controller (which is provided by Hydra to act as a broker between the host and the extensions)

 Today, there are three types of extensions: